 Things to do nearby Beeby House

-The harbour town of Maryport has all your local amenities including supermarkets plus plenty of history to explore, the old castle mound provides spectacular views over the town and the coast.
-The Senhouse Museum showcases some of the Roman finds from the area and is located next to a roman fort which can be viewed from a tower within the museum.
-The large harbour, part of which is now a marina, hints at the importance of Maryport for exporting coal and iron ore in the industrial revolution.
-Maryport Blues Festival is a popular annual event and Maryport Aquarium will entertain and educate all ages with a variety of creatures found in local lakes, rivers and seas that are otherwise hard to see.
-Or for a more energetic indoor activity head to Clip n Climb to tackle one of the climbing walls or for the bravest try ‘the leap of faith’.
+The harbour town of Maryport has all your local amenities, including supermarkets, plus plenty of history to explore.
+The old castle mound provides spectacular views over the town and the coast and the Senhouse Museum showcases local Roman finds and is located next to a roman fort that can be viewed from a tower within the museum.
+The large harbour, part of which is now a marina, hints at the historic importance of Maryport for exporting coal and iron ore during the industrial revolution.
+Maryport Blues Festival is a popular annual event and Maryport Aquarium will entertain and educate all ages with a variety of creatures found in local lakes, rivers and the sea.
+For a more energetic indoor activity, head to Clip n Climb to tackle one of the climbing walls or the ‘leap of faith’.

-Half an hour’s drive south can take you to St Bees, from where you can walk up onto St Bees Head.
-This is a spectacular walk at any time of year but in spring and early summer there is the added bonus of the unforgettable sight, sound and smell of a seabird colony on the red sandstone cliffs.
+A 45-minute drive south will bring you to St Bees, from where you can walk up onto St Bees Head.
+This spectacular walk – the start of Wainwright’s coast-to-coast – is lovely at any time of year, but in spring and early summer there is the added bonus of a seabird colony on the red sandstone cliffs.
 St Bees also boasts a lovely sandy beach, host to an annual sand sculpture competition, and the 12th century St Bees Priory.
-For keen walkers a good option for a day away from the fells is to utilise the train between St Bees and Whitehaven to do a linear walk of around 8 miles right round St Bees head.
-This offers the lovely beach at St Bees at one end, the lighthouse, sea bird colonies, industrial heritage of mining and quarrying in the middle, the pretty harbour of Whitehaven at the other end and spectacular views throughout.
+For keen walkers, you can utilise the train running between St Bees and Whitehaven to do a linear walk of around eight miles right round St Bees head.
+This takes in the lovely beach at St Bees, the lighthouse, sea bird colonies, the industrial mining and quarrying heritage of the area, and the pretty harbour of Whitehaven.

-The city of Carlisle has a variety of options for a day out, there are plenty of shops and eateries but the sandstone cathedral is still the tallest building in this compact city.
-Visit the historic castle which was once home to Mary Queen of Scots and explore the dungeons.
+Towards the east of Allonby, the Border City of Carlisle has a variety of options for a day out.
+There are plenty of shops and eateries, but also a lovely sandstone cathedral and an historic castle that was once briefly the residence of Mary Queen of Scots.
 Try Bitts Park for lovely gardens, a walk by the River Eden, a large play area with a music trail and snack bar between the castle and the river.
 Tullie House museum has interactive exhibits on local history, geography and wildlife as well as a very good café.

-Keswick is the hub of the Northern Lake District, beautifully located on the shores of Derwentwater and starting point for numerous walks for all ages and abilities it is well worth a visit.
-You can also take the launch across the lake to see Lodore Falls made famous by ‘The Cataract of Lodore’ by Robert Southey or to the walled gardens at Lingholm, which were Beatrix Potter's inspiration for Mr McGregor's garden in Peter Rabbit.
-Walk down to Friars Crag for a beautiful view down the lake to Borrowdale, buy something in one of numerous outdoor shops and don’t miss Old Friars sweet and chocolate shop on the Main Street to treat yourself or for gifts to take home.
-Play mini golf or tennis, take in a show at the Theatre by the Lake or a film at the traditional cinema, have fish and chips to take away or sit down to a Mexican - it is all here plus much more.
+Keswick is the hub of the Northern Lake District; beautifully located on the shores of Derwentwater and starting point for numerous walks for all ages and abilities, it is well worth a visit.
+You can also take a launch across the lake to see Lodore Falls, made famous by ‘The Cataract of Lodore’ by Robert Southey or to the walled gardens at Lingholm, the inspiration for Mr McGregor's garden in Beatrix Potter’s Peter Rabbit.
+Walk down to Friars Crag for a beautiful view down the lake to Borrowdale, buy something in one of numerous outdoor shops, and don’t miss Old Friars Sweet and Chocolate Shop on the Main Street.
+As if that’s not enough, you can also play mini golf or tennis, take in a show at the Theatre by the Lake or a film at the traditional cinema, explore quirky museums, or sit down and enjoy tasty treats at a range of eateries.